 TrumpCare vs. ObamaCare

-What is Different About the American Health Care Act (TrumpCare) and the Affordable Care Act (ObamaCare)?
+What is Different About the American Health Care Act / Better Care Reconciliation Act (TrumpCare) and the Affordable Care Act (ObamaCare)?

 An Introduction to ObamaCare and TrumpCare

-Although we don’t know if a future version will pass, or what other changes might be made, we explain everything we know so far below, including how TrumpCare is different than ObamaCare.
+Although we don’t know if the plan will pass the Senate, or what other changes might be made, we explain everything we know so far below, including how TrumpCare is different than ObamaCare.

 We’ll update this page as we know more.

-IMPORTANT: It is vital to note that this unpassed (so far) plan is unofficially phase 1 of 3 phases.
-That means although selling across state lines, transparency reform, and litigation reform aren’t in it, and even though it doesn’t undo many key ACA provisions, it doesn’t mean Republicans don’t have those agenda items in mind.
+IMPORTANT: It is vital to note that this plan hasn’t passed the Senate and is subject to changes.
+Also this is a budget reconciliation bill (as it can pass with only 51 votes as a budget bill), and it is unofficially phase 1 of 3 phases (meaning the other 2 phases are still part of the overarching Republican plan for healthcare; in theory at least).
+That means items Trump promised on his website that aren’t related to the budget like selling across state lines, transparency reform, and litigation reform aren’t in the BCRA.
+Thus, one should keep in mind that although it doesn’t undo many key ACA provisions, and although it doesn’t do everything Trump promised, it doesn’t mean Republicans don’t have those agenda items in mind for phase 2 and 3.
 With that said, phase 1 (the TrumpCare below) focuses on budget items (so there are certain cuts and certain provisions that wouldn’t make sense in this bill).
-If you want to know everything planned, consider checking out our original review of the “Better Way” plan.
+If you want to know everything planned, consider checking out our original review of Ryan’s “Better Way” plan.

 TrumpCare Vs. ObamaCare: A Summary of What is Different Between ObamaCare and TrumpCare

-Keeping in mind that the bill is still being debated and everything below is subject to change, the basics of what TrumpCare does can be summarized by saying TrumpCare (the American Health Care Act):
+Keeping in mind that the bill is still being debated and everything below is subject to change, the basics of what TrumpCare does can be summarized by saying TrumpCare (as it stands now):

-- Repeals the mandates for both individuals to pay a fee for not having coverage and for large employers to insure their employees.
-Technically, it repeals the fees for the individual and employer mandates, not the mandates themselves.
+- Repeals the fee for the mandates (it doesn’t repeal the mandates) for both individuals to pay a fee for not having coverage and for large employers to insure their employees.

-NOTE: One thing to note early on here is that this plan cuts small business tax credits and cuts assistance for seniors who are not on Medicare.
+NOTE: One thing to note early on here is that the plan originally cut small business tax credits (although they were added back in by the Senate, it is still worth noting) and the plan currently cuts assistance for seniors who are not on Medicare (and raises the ratio older Americans can be charged).
 Neither of these is in-line with past rhetoric from Trump or the GOP.

 The Cost of TrumpCare According to the CBO, The Uninsured Rate Under TrumpCare, and the Controversial Planks of TrumpCare

-TrumpCare also does some very controversial things in its current iteration, some of which go against Trump’s campaign promises of “more coverage” and “not letting them die on the streets” (as that quote was referring to Medicaid and certainly tens of millions are going to lose access to Medicaid).
+TrumpCare also does some very controversial things in its current iteration, some of which go against Trump’s campaign promises of “more coverage,” “covering everybody,” and “not letting them die on the streets” (as that quote was referring to Medicaid and certainly tens of millions are going to lose access to Medicaid over time).

-For example, it defunds Planned Parenthood, takes away demand from healthcare providers (by creating tens of millions of uninsured), it takes away funding states could have used for state-based healthcare solutions, and takes large amounts of cost assistance away from Seniors who haven’t reached Medicare age.
+Instead of “covering everybody,” TrumpCare defunds Planned Parenthood, takes away demand from healthcare providers (by creating tens of millions of uninsured), takes away funding states could have used for state-based healthcare solutions, and takes large amounts of cost assistance away from Seniors who haven’t reached Medicare age.

-However, on the plus side, it leaves some very important provisions of the ACA in place (as we’ll note below) and fixes a few things like the fee associated with the mandate and cost assistance for those between 400% – 600% of the poverty level.
+However, on the plus side, it leaves some very important provisions of the ACA in place (as we’ll note below) and fixes a few things like the fee associated with the mandate and cost assistance for those making less than 100% of the poverty level.